 - Anne Peale,

 It is with great sadness that we acknowledge the passing of Hans Tausig, who served as the inaugural Chairman of Rare Book School’s Board of Directors beginning in 2002, and remained a highly valued member of the Board until 2017.
 Hans spoke of his deep love and appreciation of rare books and the mission of Rare Book School, saying: “It’s not just the illustrations and lettering that makes these old works so special.
 Book binding itself is an art form few people know about or understand.
-Rare Book School is just one way to ensure that we continue to teach people about these great artifacts. […]Posted 2 months, 8 days ago by Donna Sy
+Rare Book School is just one way to ensure that we continue to teach people about these great artifacts. […]Posted January 23, 2020 by RBS

 Applications for summer 2020 courses are now being accepted via our online application system, my RBS.